 In such a world, how can a human justify asking to be paid to work?

-There will be work for people to sell complex, big-ticket, customizable items, from industrial robots to major-gifts fundraisers.
+There will be jobs for connectors: people with the instincts to intuit what's not said and persuade, motivate, and negotiate.
+So the job market should remain good for so-talented business developers, managers, and salespeople of complex items, from industrial robots to major-gifts fundraisers.
 A word about the latter.
 Nonprofits’ lifeblood is money.
 And not surprisingly, among the best paying non-profit jobs is development specialist, people who specialize in extracting maximum dollars from wealthy individuals and corporations.

 Higher education administrator.
-While campus-based education will likely shrink in favor of next generations of online courses, campuses will still exist, especially serving undergraduate students, whose parents see college as a halfway house been the protection of childhood and the independence of adulthood.
-Campus jobs offer a stimulating environment and a relatively short work year,.
-Don’t have a Ph.D.?
+While campus-based education will likely shrink in favor of next generations of online courses, campuses may exist for a decade or two, especially serving undergraduate students, whose parents see college as a halfway house been the protection of childhood and the independence of adulthood.
+Campus jobs offer a stimulating environment and a relatively short work year.
+Don’t have a PhD?
 That’s often not required in, for example, student affairs: orientation, housing, and extracurriculars.

-As mentioned, we’ll likely always need human judges to appeal computer decisions For example, program evaluators should be able to find work.
+As mentioned, we’ll likely always need human judges to appeal or validate outlier computer decisions Also, program evaluators should be able to find work.
 Whether in the private or public sector, most innovative programs require an evaluation.
-Could even jobs as a courtroom judge be at risk?
-There already is software that assesses a defendant's recidivism risk.
+We'll still need courtroom judges, although perhaps fewer.
+For example, there already is software that assesses a defendant's recidivism risk.
 It's not yet valid enough but it portends what's to come.

-We'll need entrepreneurs to create simple small businesses to meet local needs that can't be met by computer, for example, handypersons, tutors, and personal chefs for people such as diabetics who have complicated dietary needs.
+We'll need entrepreneurs to create simple, small businesses to meet local needs that can't be met by computer, for example, handypersons, tutors, and personal chefs.

 We’ll need some fiction writers, mainly for the immersive interactive environments that most apartments will have: all four walls, floor, and ceiling can be screens.
 That said, there already is AI software, Angelina, that automatically develops video games.
 They're crude...for now.

 We'll need superstar athletes and performers.
-Many people crave idols and neither computer-generated songs nor animated characters will quite cut it.
-As today, most people will do creative and athletic activities for love but, alas, not money.
+Many people crave idols, and computer-generated sluggers, songs, nor animated characters may quite cut it.
+As today, most people will do creative and athletic activities for love but, alas, not for money.

 And yes, we'll need counselors and psychotherapists.
 While artificial-intelligence-based therapy is under development, the level of nuance in the excellent counselor will likely be refractory to computerization.
-Pick a niche likely to remain in-demand: dating, parenting, eating disorders, anger management.
-And niches likely to burgeon: interracial relationship counseling, transgender counseling, immigrant counseling.
+Pick a niche likely to remain in-demand, for example, dating, parenting, menopause, or anger management.
+Or choose a niche likely to burgeon: interracial relationship counseling, transgender counseling, immigrant counseling.

 And we'll need or at least have politicians.
-But given our democracy's lack of success in picking competent, ethical politicians, 20 or 30 years from now, is it so absurd to think that an artificial Intelligence-driven humanoid candidate would run for political office?
+But given our democracy's lack of success in picking competent, ethical politicians, 20 or 30 years from now, is it absurd to think that an artificial Intelligence-driven humanoid candidate might run for office?
 I can see it now: R2-D3 versus Chelsea Clinton.
-(Or can you imagine a human candidate who was gene-edited for high intelligence and ethics?).
+Or can you imagine a human candidate who was gene-edited for high intelligence and ethics?

-More broadly, it may be safest picking from one of these areas:
+More broadly, it may be safest to select a career from one of these areas:

 Government employment.
 Government has the deepest pockets and is relatively loose with its money because it can and does raise taxes or take on more debt.
-For example, the federal debt has doubled in the past eight years to $20 trillion.
+For example, the federal debt doubled in the past eight years to $20 trillion.
 So it's no surprise that pay is good for government employees.
-Plus, government is less likely than the private sector to offshore or in-shore jobs to low-cost states.
 What may be surprising is that a just-released Congressional Budget Office study found that, for the same work, federal employees now are better paid than their private-sector equivalents.
+And the job security of government work is nonpareil plus, for political reasons, government is less likely to convert so many jobs to part-time/temp, to offshore or in-shore jobs to low-cost states.
 Of course, government isn't just federal.
-There's state, county, and city governments, plus a panoply of other planning and oversight entities, For example, in my locale, there are the Bay Area Transportation Management District, the Bay Air Quality Management District, and the East Bay Parks District, all with their own staffs.
+There's state, county, and city governments, plus a panoply of other planning and oversight entities.
+For example, in my locale, there are the Bay Area Transportation Management District, the Bay Air Quality Management District, and the East Bay Parks District, each with their own assemblage of employees.

 Technology jobs.
 Per the above cited review of the literature, the future is tech-centric.
 Much of the basic computer programming will be done in low-cost countries: Any job in which the work product can be sent over the internet is at risk.
 The best shot at long-term remunerative tech employment in the U.S. will be for people with tech chops plus management, business, and/or domain expertise.
 For example, the SQL programmer able to successfully lead a remote team of water-supply experts, including understanding the organization’s business needs should continue to have excellent job prospects.

-Health care direct providers.
+Direct health care providers.
 Because the U.S. is moving toward “covering” everyone, cost-control pressures are creating high demand for intermediate-level providers: Nurse practitioners and physician assistants rather than physicians, clinical social workers rather than psychotherapists, physical therapy assistants rather than physical therapists, nurse anesthetists rather than anesthesiologists.

-Simple self-employment.
-Complex or capital-intensive businesses suffer from too many ways to fail and/or of running out of money to fix problems.
-One unanticipated setback could cause bankruptcy.
-Businesses more likely to succeed are simple and cost little to start and run.
+Ultra-simple self-employment.
+Complex or capital-intensive businesses suffer from too many ways to fail, and competition is fierce in those spaces.
+Businesses more likely to succeed are simple, lower-status, and cost little to start and run.
 A few examples:

-- Tutoring, whether for children or adults, for example, on technology.
+- Tutoring, whether for children or adults, for example, in technology.

 - Health or fitness coaching.

-- Trendy items sold near mass-transit terminals and online.
-An example is selling the hot local sports team's tee-shirts and hats from a cart or even walking with a tall stack of caps on an person’s head near a mass-transit stop or parking lot near a stadium.
+- Trendy items sold near mass-transit terminals.
+An example is selling hot local sports teams' tee-shirts and hats from a cart or even walking with a tall stack of caps on the vendor’s head near a stadium parking lot on game day.